We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Why This Connection is Not Private Safari Error Occurs?

-• The SSL certification is expired - you can encounter this error if the SSL certificate of the website you want to visit is expired or no SSL certification has been issued to the website.
+• Expired/Invalid SSL Certificate: You can encounter this error if the SSL certificate of the website you want to visit is expired or no SSL certification has been issued to the website.

-• Open Settings on your device.
+• Open Settings on your iPhone.
 Navigate down to Safari and tap on it.

 • From there, tap the Clear History and Website Data option to get rid of all the data.